nbrown02/FlowViz/README.md

 ### Prerequisites
 * [Make sure you have the latest version of Power BI Desktop](https://aka.ms/pbiSingleInstaller)
-* Download the .pbit file based on your preference (Normal or Dark Mode :D )
+* Download the FlowViz Template.pbit file (Dark mode coming soon!)
 * Then you're good to get started!

 ### Connectivity